farscapian/clams-app-docker/roygbiv/prism-app/README.md

 Like a prism... get it?

-`prism` is a CLN plugin that creates bolt12 offers representing a lightning prism.
+`createprism`and `listprisms` are are CLN plugin to create and fetch bolt12 offers representing a lightning prism.

 ## Usage: